-Schools will expect students to consider their A level choices before they have sat their GCSEs.
-For a student, this can feel pressurised but the school need to have plenty of time to ensure they have the appropriate staff and timetabling in place to be able to support everyone.
-There is a broad range of subjects for students to choose their A level course from but not every school will offer all options.
+Students generally sit three or four A levels.
+There’s no shortage of A level subjects to pick from, but not every school will offer all options.
 Schools choose the A level subjects that they will teach and that they feel are most appropriate for their students based on historical data such as popularity in the past, student aptitude, timetabling and most importantly the availability of teaching staff.
-If a school does not offer certain subjects it is always worth discussing your choice with them or looking at other institutions who may provide different courses and options.
+If a school does not offer certain subjects, it is always worth discussing your choice with them or looking at other institutions which may provide different courses and options.

 - AQA (Assesment and Qualifications Alliance)

 - CCEA (Council for Curriculum and Examinations Assessment, Northern Ireland)

 - CIE (Cambridge International Examination)

 - WJEC (Welsh joint Examinations Committee)

 There is extensive information about each board and their A level subjects on their websites.
 Much of the information is relevant to teachers, not parents and students, but there are always times when it may be helpful to see the content and type of examination that each A level will comprise.
 Schools choose the board that suits their teaching and curriculum and students may therefore find they are adjudicated by several boards.